 - phosphodiesterase 4 inhibitors

 Treating psoriasis on the feet can be challenging due to its location.
-Working with a doctor, people may need to try several different treatments before finding one that is effective.
+Working with a doctor, people may need to try several different treatments before they find one that is effective.
 In some cases, an individual may require a combination of treatments.

-A doctor may recommend coal tar, light therapy, or systemic drugs for people with psoriasis on the feet that they find difficult to treat in other ways.
+A doctor may recommend topical corticosteroids, coal tar, light therapy, or systemic medications for people with psoriasis on the feet that they find difficult to treat in other ways.

 Current guidelines suggest prescribing a biologic drug, such as infliximab (Remicade) or adalimumab (Humira), among others, for palmoplantar psoriasis.
 These drugs affect how the immune system works and aim to treat the underlying cause of psoriasis.

-- staying healthy, such as by maintaining a moderate weight, avoiding smoking if applicable, reducing alcohol intake, and eating a balanced diet
+- staying healthy, such as by maintaining a moderate weight, exercising regularly, avoiding smoking if applicable, reducing alcohol intake if you drink, and eating a balanced diet

-- keeping the skin moisturized, such as by regularly using emollients and avoiding soaps and cosmetics that can dry the skin
+- keeping the skin moisturized, such as by regularly using emollients and avoiding soaps and cosmetics that can dry out the skin

 - using a symptoms diary to identify and avoid specific psoriasis triggers, such as certain foods and weather

-- minimizing stress, such as through meditation, yoga, therapy, or other strategies
+- minimizing stress if possible, such as through meditation, yoga, therapy, or other strategies